-SEO Maintenance Checklist: Crucial Daily, Monthly, Quarterly & Yearly Tasks
+SEO Maintenance: A Checklist For Essential Year-Round Tasks

 Without an audit process and even with frequent monitoring, things happen on websites.

-A code update, a plugin/extension update, or publishing content can cause duplicate tags, duplicate content, or even missing on-page elements.
+A code update, database update, a plugin/extension update, or publishing content can cause duplicate tags, duplicate content, or even missing on-page elements.

 A quarterly audit of on-page issues that can be conducted using a wide range of free and subscription third-party tools is important.

 There are tools that will even send alerts and factor into the daily process if something changes like a meta description being wiped out.

-Regardless, having a solid tools stack and process for quarterly evaluation and comparison to the previous audit important to ensure that the results of the audit and any fixes needed are noted and make it into the tactical plan.
+Regardless, having a solid tools stack and process for quarterly evaluation and comparison to the previous audit is important to ensure that the results of the audit and any fixes needed are noted and make it into the tactical plan.

 Link Profile Auditing

-The SEO plan overall likely includes some form of link building.
-Whether that is through attracting links with engaging content or a more focused plan of research and outreach, it is likely a part of the ongoing tactics.
+Whether that is through attracting links with engaging content or a more focused plan of research and outreach, it is likely a part of the ongoing tactics (or should be considered, if it isn’t).

-The investment of time and effort into the tactics makes it important to have visibility of the overall link profile.
+The investment of time and effort into the tactics makes it important to have visibility of the overall link profile and progress.

 This might be a performance metric tracked in the monthly reporting phase, but quarterly should be audited in a deeper sense.

-Evaluating the quality of links, quantity of links, diversity of sources, relevancy of linked content, comparisons to competitors, comparisons to benchmarks, and period-over-period comparisons are all important aspects to ensure that the plan is performing as intended in the area of backlinks.
+Evaluating the quality of links, the number of links, diversity of sources, relevancy of linked content, comparisons to competitors, comparisons to benchmarks, and period-over-period comparisons are all important aspects to ensure that the plan is performing as intended in the area of backlinks.

 Plus, if not caught through daily or monthly efforts, any spammy links or negative SEO attempts can be caught here and addressed through the disavow process.